A CELEBRATION OF WORLD-CLASS RACING

 In 2009, 2010 and 2011, respectively, the regatta doubled as the Rolex US-IRC National Championship, the pre-worlds for the Melges 32 Class, and the Farr 30 Worlds.
 In 2012, the regatta hosted the US-IRC North American Championship and in 2013, it directly succeeded the 34th America’s Cup on San Francisco Bay, serving as the HPR National Championship, the J/120 North American Championship, the IRC West Coast Championship and the pre-worlds for the Melges 24 Class.

 2014 was a marquee year for Rolex Big Boat Series: the 50th Anniversary.
 Ninety-nine teams competed in ten classes and the event showcased another year of incredible racing.
-Alex Ropers, recipient of the Richard Rheem Perpetual Trophy remarked, “This is one of the most spectacular venues in the world.
-The breeze is so ‘on’, the vistas are incredible, and with the organization of the St. Francis Yacht Club, this is an absolutely outstanding event.”
 2015 doubled as the J/105 North American Championship and also marked the 10th anniversary of Rolex Watch U.S.A. as the title sponsor.
+In 2016, Rolex Big Boat Series set a new record for largest fleet, welcoming 125 boats to the regatta.

 ORGANIZER: ST. FRANCIS YACHT CLUB